spiceai/docs/spiceaidocs/content/en/getting-started/install-spiceai.md

 {{% alert title="Current Limitations" color="primary" %}}

-- Running in Docker is required.
+- Docker is required.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)
   {{% /alert %}}

-### Prerequisites

 ⭐️ We recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
-If you use Codespaces, the following prerequisites are not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.
+If you use Codespaces, the install is not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.

+### Docker installation

-To continue with installation on your local machine, follow these steps:
+To continue with Docker installation on your local machine, please follow [these instructions](https://docs.docker.com/get-docker/).

-1. Install Docker

-**Step 1.
-Install Docker**: While self-hosting on baremetal hardware will be supported, the Developer Preview currently requires Docker.
-To install Docker, please follow [these instructions](https://docs.docker.com/get-docker/).

-### Installation (local machine)
+### Spice.ai CLI Installation (local machine)

 Install the Spice CLI by running the following `curl` command in your terminal.